-This lecture, the last, and even a lot of the one before have all been pretty hard and abstract.
+This chapter has been pretty hard and abstract.
 As a reward for our labor, however, we now have a collection of very important tools - operator representations, filtrations and optional times, recurrence times, and finally existence theorems for continuous processes.
 These are the devices which will let us take the familiar theory of elementary Markov chains, with finitely many states in discrete time, and produce the general theory of Markov processes with continuously-many states and/or continuous time.
 The next lecture will begin this work, starting with the operators.